raspberrypilearning/club-mentoring/en/quiz2/question_2.md

   --- feedback ---

 This can be disheartening for a creator who has been working through a project.
-Instead, you could ask the Ninja to look for a similar project on our projects website to see if it includes a similar feature that they could use to resolve their issue.
+Instead, you could ask them to look for a similar project on our projects website to see if it includes a similar feature that they could use to resolve their issue.